pzel/suppose_its/README.md

 What does it do?
 -------------------

 `suppose_its` uses a technique called **library interposing** to override calls to the `gettimeofday(2)` system function.
-It can be used to trick programs into thinking the system time is different then the actual time.
+It can be used to trick programs into thinking the system time is different from the actual time.
 The canonical use case is acceptance-testing date-related code.

 It runs on Linux (debian, ubuntu), FreeBSD, and OS X (Leopard and later versions), provided the system has a C compiler and a POSIX-compliant shell (sh, ksh, dash, bash) available at `/bin/sh`.